Welcome to the Patient Portal!

 Q: Why did I receive more than one bill for my services?

 A: Mayo Regional Hospital owns the offices that make up Mayo Practice Associates.
-The billing for the hospital and the practices is done from two different computer systems.
+The billing for the hospital and the practices are done from two different computer systems.
 If you received services at the hospital you will receive a bill from the Business Office.
 If you received services at one of the practices you will receive a bill from Mayo Physician Billing.

 Q: How can I make a payment for a visit to a Mayo Practice Associates office?